Tatyana Mitkova: Biography

-She was born on September 13, 1955, into the family of a Soviet officer, participant in the Great Patriotic War, First Chief Directorate officer Rostislav Leonidovich Mitkov (1924-2020).
+She was born on 13 September 1955, into the family of a Soviet officer, who participated in the Great Patriotic War, First Chief Directorate officer Rostislav Leonidovich Mitkov (1924-2020).
 She comes from the noble Mitkov family; according to family recollections, the journalist's grandfather changed the surname to "Mitkov" for fear of persecution of his family under the Soviet regime.

 Tatyana spent her childhood in Switzerland, where her mother worked at the USSR embassy.
 She was fond of figure skating and choreography and wanted to enroll in a music school.

 In 1973, she graduated from Moscow Specialized Secondary School No. 56 with an in-depth study of the English language.
 Later, she studied at the School of Young Journalists at the Faculty of Journalism of Moscow State University, and in 1974 she entered its evening department, studying until 1980.

 As a student, she worked at the Soviet Central Television, where she held positions from assistant director (her first position on TV) to special correspondent.
 In the 1980s, she worked on the Central Television news program Vremya, the morning program 120 minutes and the program International Panorama.
 In an interview, she admitted that her editorial experience at International Panorama significantly influenced her further professional growth: among her teachers were Alexander Bovin, Genrikh Borovik, Vsevolod Ovchinnikov.

 Since 1990, she has become the presenter of news releases of the Television News Service of the Soviet Central Television.
 In January 1991, she refused to read the official TASS report on the events in Vilnius on the air.
 Some time after this she was fired.

-After her dismissal she collaborated with the German broadcaster ARD, where she was invited by journalist Gerd Ruge.
+After her dismissal, she collaborated with the German broadcaster ARD, where she was invited by journalist Gerd Ruge.

 In 1991, she received one of the first International Press Freedom Awards from the Committee to Protect Journalists.